 A fourth measure consisting of aid in the form of guarantees on loans and subsidised interest rates that will be provided under Regulation of the Minister of Development Funds and Regional Policy to SMEs and large undertakings active in all sectors, with the exception of the financial sector.
 Total budget estimated at EUR 110 million (22 April).
 The scheme has been amended and will now use the EURIBOR base rate applicable on 1 October 2020 to calculate the guarantee premium charged and the application of the scheme has been extended to 30 June 2021 (27 October).
+The scheme has been further amended to extend the period of application to 31 December 2021 and to use the EURIBOR base rate applicable on 1 January 2021.(16 March 2021).

 A fifth measure consisting of 11 Polish State aid schemes to support the Polish economy in the context of the coronavirus outbreak.
 Under the schemes, the public support will take the form of (i) direct grants, (ii) repayable advances, (iii) tax and payments advantages, (iv) deferrals of tax payments and (vi) wage subsidies.
 Total budget estimated at EUR 7.8 billion (23 April).
 The scheme has been amended to extend the period of application of measures 1-7 and 11, to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 and to increase the maximum of aid per beneficiary of those schemes operated under Section 3.1 TF to EUR 1.8 million (16 March 2021).

 A sixth measure consisting of aid in the form of direct grants and repayable advances, possibly co-funded by ESIF funding, for all types of undertakings.
 Total budget estimated at EUR 700 million (24 April).
 The scheme has been amended to extend the period of application to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 and to increase the budget to EUR 1,020 million (16 March 2021).

 A seventh scheme in the form of repayable advances, with a total budget of EUR 16.6 billion (approximately PLN 75 billion), to support the Polish micro companies and SMEs in the context of the coronavirus outbreak (27 April).
 The scheme has been amended to extend the period of application to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021 (16 March 2021).

 An eight measure consisting of aid in the form of public loans, guarantees on loans and sureties with a maximum of EUR 800,000 under the mechanism of regional operational programmes and national operational programmes 2014-2020.
 The overall budget of the measure is estimated at EUR 450 million (11 May).
 The scheme has been amended to extend the period of application to 30 June 2021 (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021, to increase maximum amount of aid per beneficiary to EUR 1.8 million and to increase the budget to EUR 470 million (16 March 2021).